Comment

 1 Comment

-HCS Talent Retention & Culture - July Grant Winner
+HCS Talent Retention & Culture

-and they’re putting it straight into the hands of those who shape our future: teachers.
+The Hamilton County Schools Foundation just scored the July UNFoundation grant and they’re putting it straight into the hands of those who shape our future: teachers.

 This fall, the HCS Talent Retention & Culture Initiatives will expand, giving educators more than lesson plans and grading rubrics.
 We’re talking mentorship, quarterly professional development, and a community that keeps teachers feeling connected, supported, and inspired.